Shining Girls

-Shining Girls is an American thriller streaming television series based on the 2013 novel The Shining Girls by Lauren Beukes.
+Shining Girls is an American science fiction thriller television series based on the 2013 novel The Shining Girls by Lauren Beukes.
 The series stars Elisabeth Moss, Wagner Moura and Jamie Bell.
 It premiered on Apple TV+ on April 29, 2022.
 A portion of the series premiered at South by Southwest on March 11, 2022.

 Premise

 Kirby Mazrachi is an archivist at the Chicago Sun-Times.
 Years ago, she was brutally attacked and left for dead, but her assailant was never found.
 Today she is still traumatized by the assault and struggles to make sense of her reality that keeps changing.
 Determined to find her attacker, she discovers a murder that has a striking resemblance to her own attack.
-Kirby enlists the help of reporter Dan Velazquez and together they uncover several decades-old cold cases of similar murders and begin the hunt for a mysterious serial killer.
+Kirby enlists the help of reporter Dan Velazquez; together they uncover several decades-old cold cases of similar murders and hunt for a mysterious serial killer.